gh-PonyM/ansible-deploy-docker-compose-template/README.md

 # deploy-docker-compose-template

 Makes converting a docker-compose.yml setup into an ansible role faster.
-The templates works in conjunction with the script `dc_to_ansible.py` that extracts information from one compose file.
+The templates works in conjunction with the script `dc_to_ansible.py` that extracts information from one compose file. **This role is meant to be used on an ansible controller machine with `connection: local`**.

 ## Docker compose versions